-32. To safeguard the independence and authority of the function, APRA expects individual performance measures for risk and financial control personnel to be based principally on non-financial measures.
-To avoid potential conflicts of interest, the determination of variable remuneration for these personnel would not be carried out by managers of the business areas they monitor.
+- 35. APRA expects that the remuneration arrangements for risk and financial control personnel would be tailored to reflect their role in the entity.
+Risk and financial control personnel may receive a higher proportion of fixed remuneration than other staff. - 36.
+To safeguard the independence and authority of the function, APRA expects individual performance measures for risk and financial control personnel to be based principally on non-financial measures.
+To avoid potential conflicts of interest, variable remuneration for risk and financial control personnel would not be determined by managers of the business areas that they are responsible for overseeing and challenging.